 Despite many attempts to curb the issue, with initiatives such as Amazon Project Zero and Brand Registry, Amazon still has a significant problem with counterfeit and copycat goods infiltrating their marketplace.

-Spotting a fake or copy-cat version of your product online can be heart breaking.
-Particularly at a time where, for a lot of us, sales are low.
+Spotting a fake on Amazon can be heart breaking, especially when you’ve spent the time and money to register your patent, IP or trademark and follow copyright law.
+Even more so during a time when for a lot of us, sales are low.
 But, what can be done about it?
 Plenty!
-This guide will talk you through exactly how to remove that infringing product on Amazon.
+This guide will talk you through exactly how to remove that brand infringing product on Amazon.
 Ready?
 Let’s go.

-There are many types of intellectual property infringement, on Amazon there are 5 key ways that your brand can be infringed:
+There are many types of intellectual property infringement, that classify Amazon fakes in 5 key ways:

 - Copyright Infringement